 “Frankly I’m shocked.
 I have not seen this.
 This is pretty amazing.
 I find this incredibly discriminatory,” Priscilla Southwell, professor emerita of political science at The University of Oregon told Atlanta Civic Circle.
-“I find it cryptic that Republic legislators would try to do this.
-They run the risk of suppressing their own Republic support or that of independents who have voted for their party in the past.”
+“I find it cryptic that Republican legislators would try to do this.
+They run the risk of suppressing their own Republican support or that of independents who have voted for their party in the past.”

 Southwell said she hopes “a lot of these [Georgia bills] died in committee and won’t have to be addressed on the floor.
 A lot of them seem mean-spirited and undemocratic.”

 Oregon’s voting system benefits the elderly who have trouble getting to the polls or applying for absentee ballots, said Southwell who has done a lot of research on vote-by-mail.
 It also helps a lot of young people who may not have transportation or work jobs that don’t allow them to take time off to vote.

 “There is really no evidence vote-by-mail which expands the right to vote hurts or helps one party over another,” she said.
 “I think the [Georgia] Republicans are going down the wrong track.
 This is not a good route to take.”

 “Universal vote-by-mail should be considered’ in Georgia, Southwell added.

 Oregon adopted vote-by-mail as its chief vehicle for voting with Ballot Measure 60, a citizen’s initiative, in 1998.
 Oregon became the first state in the country to hold elections exclusively by mail because of that measure.